 The PEBB OPEB plan is funded by monthly contributions with amounts established by the Legislature as part of the biennium budget process.
-For the FY 2022, the monthly contribution amount was \$183 per employee.
+For the FY 2023, the monthly contribution amount was \$183 per employee.
 There are no plan assets.
 Rather, the monthly contributions are used to pay for current benefits provided.
 The plan does not issue a publicly available financial report.

-The PEBB retiree OPEB plan is available to employees who are eligible for retirement and choose to continue coverage by paying the administratively established health insurance premiums at the time of their retirement, in accordance with the provisions of their respective retirement plan.
+The PEBB retiree OPEB plan is available to employees eligible for retirement electing to continue coverage and pay the administratively established health insurance premiums at the time they retire under the provisions of the retirement plan to which they belong.